Rising Star (Greek TV series)

 Rising Star (translated as Ανερχόμενο Αστέρι) is a Greek interactive reality singing competition, which was first broadcast on ANT1 from December 12, 2016.
 It is based on the Rising Star franchise created by Keshet Broadcasting.

 Format

 Pre Audition

 As the season begins, each contestant is asked to perform a well-known song in front of judges.
-After the song a vote is taken among judges whether to transfer the applicant to the test stage facing the audience at home.
-If the judges are not sure about how to vote, the contestant is required to perform another song, and then a decision is made.
-Judges selected 96 performances between them the 3 of them, are duets.
-Radio station "Rythmos 94.9" hosted a draw which was called "Rythmos Auditions".
+After the performance, the judges vote on whether to advance the contestant to the televised audition stage.
+If the judges are undecided, the contestant may be asked to perform another song before a final decision is made, and then a decision is made.
+The judges selected 96 performances, three of which were duets.
+Radio station "Rythmos 94.9" organized a competition called "Rythmos Auditions".
 The winner of the "Rythmos Auditions" qualified to the live auditions.
-The official YouTube channel of ANT1, organized a draw which was called "Youtube Auditions".
-The winner was determined from the video likes and qualified to the live auditions.
-The total of performances in Live Auditions was 98.
+The official YouTube channel of ANT1 organized a competition called "YouTube Auditions".
+The winner was determined by the number of likes their video received and qualified to the live auditions.
+The total number of performances in the Live Auditions was 98.